ooichinchun/process-weather/himawari-create-arrays/Readme.md

 ## Script to pre-process raw Himawari satellite data

-The following scripts have been tested on Himawari downloaded output as per other download scripts.
+The following script 'qconverthimaw.py' is meant to pre-process Himawari downloaded output.

-The downloaded data is put into two sets of data and split by months.
+The script processes the data in individual bands into two numpy arrays (split by bands as described below) and processes the data by individual months.

-Current data has been downloaded for Dec 2023 to Feb 2024 (To be Updated).

 Missing data (or days) in the dataset are replaced by -999 values for easy filtering.